orielsy/snagfilm/README.md

 Snag Films
 =====================

 A minimal and light movie list in ReactJS.
 Please note that originally the API was producing films that had playable videos and as such I built a modal window to play videos.
-Unfortunately it would seem the latest films in the API don't have videos in the data that we can use.
+Unfortunately it would seem the latest films served by the API don't have videos in the data that we can use.

 ### Usage